 4. Your Marketing Messages are Complicated

 Also, circumstances can change.
 A prospect might initially be interested in renting a property, but then change their mind and decide to buy a property.
-Marketing automation can handle this efficiently by adjusting marketing messages to match the change in prospect’s behavior.
+Marketing automation can handle this efficiently by adjusting marketing messages to match the change in the prospect’s behavior.

 5. Your Shopping Cart Abandon Rate Is Too High to Manage

 The average shopping cart abandon rate is between 60 and 80%.
 You can increase the ROI of your marketing budget by remarketing to your prospects and getting them to come back and make the purchase.
 However, managing a high rate can be tough.
-Automation can be useful in this way; whether it is a simple email marketing message or a Google Remarketing campaign.
+Automation can be useful in this way, whether it is a simple email marketing message or a Google Remarketing campaign.

 Marketing automation can be one of the best investments you make for your business.
-It can save time and ensure you don’t miss out on great sales opportunities.
+It can save time and ensure you don’t miss out on significant sales opportunities.
 This allows you to concentrate on what you are best at – delivering your products/services to your paying customers.